What Is Dysphonia?

 The distinction between functional dysphonia (without structural lesion) and organic lesions (nodules, polyps, paralysis) is made by videolaryngostroboscopy.
 In functional dysphonia from muscle tension, the larynx shows a hyperfunction pattern without focal lesion — the vocal fold may show hyperadduction.
 In benign lesions, there is a visible structural change with impact on the mucosal wave on stroboscopy.

-The therapeutic approach differs: functional dysphonia responds primarily to voice therapy — and acupuncture can be adjuvant for the muscle tension component; a substantial proportion of vocal nodules respond to voice therapy, while polyps and cysts generally require surgery.
-Acupuncture can have an adjuvant role in both scenarios, particularly when there is a significant tension component.
+The therapeutic approach differs: functional dysphonia responds primarily to voice therapy — and acupuncture can be an adjuvant for the muscle tension component; a substantial proportion of vocal nodules respond to voice therapy, while polyps and cysts generally require surgery.
+Acupuncture can play an adjuvant role in both scenarios, particularly when there is a significant tension component.

 Red Flag: Laryngeal Cancer